Doughnut-loving Poles cram in calories as Fat Thursday lifts pandemic gloom

 With many people now working from home, delivery has become a more popular option.

 “I think the pandemic has increased the number of deliveries we are doing now.
-We are seeing a lot of delivery boxes already prepared for today,” said Sapniewski.
+We are seeing a lot of delivery boxes already prepared for today,” said Sypniewski.

 Doughnut consumption averages out at around 2.5 per head, but for some ambitious Poles that is a poor tally on a day when many aim to eat as many as possible.

-“I have already eaten enough,” said Sapniewski.
+“I have already eaten enough,” said Sypniewski.
 “They were coming out hot, so I think I ate about five already during the night and I am not planning more today.”

+(This story corrects spelling of name of store owner in paragraphs three, six and eight)

 Reporting by Kacper Pempel; Writing by Alan Charlish and Gosia Wojtunik; Editing by Giles Elgood